shsorot/minecraft-aks-demo/EXHIBITION_DEMO_GUIDE.md

 This guide demonstrates how Kubernetes maintains service availability and IP consistency even when pods fail or restart while players are actively connected to the Minecraft server.
 This showcases enterprise-grade reliability patterns in a fun, interactive way.

+> **Note:** This exhibition flow applies to deployments created with the default Azure Files storage option (`-Storage files`).
+NVMe/Azure Container Storage runs follow different operational steps and are outside the scope of this guide.

 ## Prerequisites

 - ✅ Deployed Minecraft AKS cluster using `scripts/quick-deploy.ps1`